mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.2-Release-Notes.md

 the connections from dying due to wait_timeout with longer sessions.
 This is especially helpful with pooled connections that stay alive for a very long time.

+### MariaDBMonitor

+The monitor by default assumes that hostnames used by MaxScale to connect to the backends are equal to the ones backends use to connect to each other.
+Specifically, for the slave connections to be properly detected the `Master_Host` and `Master_Port` fields of the output to "SHOW ALL SLAVES STATUS"-query must match server entries in the MaxScale configuration file.
+If the network configuration is such that this is not the case, the setting `assume_unique_hostnames` should be disabled.

 ## Bug fixes

 ## Known Issues and Limitations